Energy 4.0: Digital Transformation In Energy & Utilities Industry

 78 European cities have banded together to develop protocols for digitalization of energy sector operations in smart cities.
 The effort is called the Smart Cities and Communities European Innovation Partnership, and EIP-SCC intends to hit a target by the end of 2019 of 300 smart cities using its approach.

-Eventually, utility companies will plan to work with these initiatives in creating a vision of smart cities and smart infrastructures.
+Eventually, utility companies will plan to work with these initiatives in creating a vision of smart cities and smart infrastructures, such as smart parking.
 This includes reviewing assets and capabilities in order to provide services within the emerging business model.
 Processes must be put in place to ensure that public-private partnerships deliver shared value to citizens and stakeholders.
 This includes being serious about attracting businesses and cities to programs, vetting ideas, and building sustainable business models.

 Distributed energy resources